Nazarshia2889/EAGLE-AI/README.md

 ## Add-On:

 Considering that access to a Nest camera and using the Nest developer API to get this system working isn't available for everyone, we built an alternative to the general system on StreamLit.
-Instead of using a Nest camera, it will employ the webcam of a computer as the camera and run the model using your webcam feed.
+Instead of using a Nest camera, it will employ the webcam of a computer (via OpenCV) as the camera and run the model using your webcam feed.
 Link to StreamLit: